Discover it® Secured Credit Card review: Earn cash back and build your credit

 Automatic account reviews

 Discover will review your account after seven months to determine if you’re eligible for an upgrade to an unsecured credit card.
-With a higher credit limit, cardholders have the opportunity to keep their credit utilization low, thereby helping their credit scores.
+If you qualify, Discover will refund your security deposit and potentially give you a higher credit limit.
+With a higher limit, it can be easier to keep your credit utilization ratio low, thereby helping improve your credit score.

 The Freeze it feature acts as an on and off switch for your card.
 When activated from the online portal or app, it blocks new purchases, cash advances or balance transfers.
 This provides peace of mind if your card goes missing or is stolen.